FasterSpeeding/Yuyo/README.md

 * `hikari-yuyo[asgi]` ensures the dependencies required to run the Asgi RESTBot adapter.
 * `hikari-yuyo[sake]` can be used to ensure the installed Sake version is compatible Yuyo's functionality which can use Sake.
-You should still have a Sake version pinned in your own dependencies as this just provides requirement range.
+You should still have a Sake version pinned in your own requirements as this just provides an accepted range for the dependency.

 # Quick Usage.